ymanerka/pipeproof/README.md

 You can simply copy the theory lemmas from `simpleSC.uarch` to your new uspec model unless you're adding something that requires new theory lemmas.
-For example, if you were adding a new ISA-level edge `coi` that represents coherence order between same-core instructions, you may wish to add a theory lemma enforcing that `coi` implies a `co` edge between the two instructions and that the SameCore predicate would be true for the two instructions connected by the edge.
+For example, if you were adding a new ISA-level edge `coi` that represents coherence order between same-core instructions, you may wish to add a theory lemma enforcing that `coi` implies a `co` edge between the two instructions and that the `SameCore` predicate would be true for the two instructions connected by the edge.
 5. Chain invariants should be written as axioms (one per invariant), with each invariant axiom's named `Invariant_<name-of-invariant>` (see `simpleSC.uarch` for an example).
-6. If you are adding new invariant ISA-level edges for your invariants that are not present in the base PipeProof implementation, you will need to add them to the definition of `ISAEdge` in `FOL.v`.
+6. If you are adding new invariant ISA-level edges (like `po_plus`) for your invariants that are not present in the base PipeProof implementation, you will need to add them to the definition of `ISAEdge` in `FOLPredicate.v`.
 You will also need to modify most of the functions that deal with elements of type `ISAEdge` to handle these new ISA-level edges.
-7. To enable PipeProof to search generated ISA-level chains for an ISA-level pattern that represents a new invariant edge, you should add the pattern and its corresponding invariant edge to `InvPatterns` at line 3854 of `FOL.v` as an (ISAPattern, ISAEdge) tuple, where the second element is the invariant edge.
+7. To enable PipeProof to search generated ISA-level chains for an ISA-level pattern that represents a new invariant edge, you should add the pattern and its corresponding invariant edge to `InvPatterns` at line 3854 of `FOL.v` as an `(ISAPattern, ISAEdge)` tuple, where the second element is the invariant edge.
 Supported patterns are single ISA-level relations or chains of ISA-level relations.

 Note that delving into the Gallina code may not be necessary to get your new uspec model to work with PipeProof.

 To add a new ISA-level MCM other than SC and TSO, do the following:

-1. Add the definition of it as a list of ISA-level axioms after line 5516 in FOL.v.
-See the definitions of SC and TSO in FOL.v for examples.
+1. Add the definition of it as a list of ISA-level axioms after line 5516 in `FOL.v.` See the definitions of SC and TSO in `FOL.v` for examples.
-2. Add the name of your new model to the extraction list at the end of PipeGraph.v.
+2. Add the name of your new model to the extraction list at the end of `PipeGraph.v`.
-3. Modify the `isa_mcm_for` function in Main.ml to allow selection of your new ISA-level MCM with a command-line parameter.
+3. Modify the `isa_mcm_for` function in `Main.ml` to allow selection of your new ISA-level MCM with a command-line parameter.

 To run PipeProof, proceed as follows:

-`src/pipeproof -s <memoization setting> -l <ISA-level MCM> -f <filtering/covering setting> -c <Distributing ANDs over ORs threshold> -o <output file> -m <uspec file> [-x] [-b 4]`
+`src/pipeproof -s <memoization setting> -l <ISA-level MCM> -f <filtering/covering setting> -c <Distributing ANDs over ORs threshold> -o <output file> -m <uspec file> [-x] [-b <bounded cyclic cex search limit>]`

 Note the following points: